Lauren Pires’ Keynotes

 Apply the "Daily Yay" method to identify and create moments of joy, reframing challenges into opportunities for growth and gratitude.

-Looking for an invisible disability speaker for virtual or in-person talks, panels or interviews?
-I’d love to hear from you!
+Looking for an invisible disability speaker on resilience or belonging for virtual or in-person talks, panels or interviews?
+Send a message to find out how I can help!